TomPace101/nanopore_diffusion/notes.md

 - The input yaml file's own name defines the basename.
   Maybe that feature should be removed, requiring the basename to be specified.
   And call it something more specific, like "basefolder".
+  Actually, the basename could be included in the yaml file already, but:
+    - currently, it would be overwritten by the file's basename
+    - that doesn't help with the case where the model and mesh have different basenames
 - "meshname" is used to compute filenames.
   Maybe instead the file names themselves should be listed.
   I already had some discussion about this under the notes on pathlib.Path below.

+_TODO_ rename paramgen to genparams everywhere
+Not just directory and filenames, but in the code itself.

 # Formula derivations
 - _TODO_ NP linearization notebook